oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

 - Click **Create**.

-  You should now be on the Code tab, which shows that you have a new DevCS git repository, NodeJSDocker.git.
+  You should now be on the Code tab, which shows that you have a new git repository, called NodeJSDocker.git.
 This new repository contains imported code from the GitHub repository you specified.

   ![](images/150/image011-3.png)